jxieeducation/jxieeducation.github.io/_posts/2016-01-23-Big-Short-Anomaly-Detection.md

 category : paper
 tags: visualization, anomalydetection
 tagline: "Big short Anomaly Detection"
-excerpt:
+excerpt: I recently saw the Big Short with coworkers.
+And man, I am inspired to learn more about finance and investing.
+I spent some time figuring out the effects of the movie on Wikipedia.
+Here are some visualizations of the view counts for Wikipedia pages from the 2000s to December 31, 2015.

 ---

 ###The Big Short
 I recently saw the [movie](https://en.wikipedia.org/wiki/The_Big_Short_(film)) with coworkers.
 And man, I am inspired to learn more about finance and investing.
-Ok, back to my main point, since I think very highly of the movie, I spent some time to figure out the effects of the movie on Wikipedia.
+Ok, back to my main point, since I think very highly of the movie, I spent some time figuring out the effects of the movie on Wikipedia.

 ###Wikipedia Page Count
 Here are some visualizations of the view counts for Wikipedia pages from the 2000s to December 31, 2015.